rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Prize her highly, and she will exalt you; she will honor you if you embrace her. ^0408

-She will place on your head a graceful garland; she will bestow on you a beautiful crown. ^0409
+She will place on your head a graceful garland; she will bestow on you a beautiful crown." ^0409

 Hear, my son, and accept my words, that the years of your life may be many. ^0410